 In case you thought it had been a suspiciously long time since a massive data breach was announced, well, here you go.
-Just a couple of days ago, Orbitz (part of the massive travel conglomerate Expedia) revealed that during the second part of last year, the personal data of many of their users was breached.
+Just a couple of days ago, there was an Orbitz Data Breach (part of the massive travel conglomerate Expedia) revealed that during the second part of last year, the personal data of many of their users was breached.
 And by “many,” I mean somewhere in the neighborhood of 880,000.
 And while Orbitz promises that no Social Security Numbers were compromised, a lot of other data was: names, dates-of-birth, even email and street addresses.
 And, of course, credit card information.
 Let’s not forget that.

 Importantly, this was not a phishing attack.
 It was a system hack, and although the exact method is unknown, the hackers did target an older Orbitz platform (not Orbitz.com), as well as a partner sites (separate occasions), and were able to access records still embedded in it.
 And unlike with Equifax, this also doesn’t appear to be a situation in which administrators followed blatantly terrible password security practices.
 These data loss situations are always somewhat harder to assess, since they can’t be directly traced back to a clear and specific bad decision.
 They’re also harder to pass judgement on or attempt to provide solutions for, for the same reason.
 And yet, anytime this much data is exposed, there’s a serious issue.
 Something wasn’t adequately protected—someone wasn’t doing what they were supposed to do.
 It might not be a cut-and-dried situation of a user imprudently clicking a bad link or failing to change a major server password from the system default, but there’s something fishy at play.
 Let’s unpack it a little bit.